 We now Exit the simulation but this time we choose to save the simulation as a Scenario.

-Saving a simulation as a scenario requires us to choose the type of the scenario as either Required, Optional and Forbidden.
+Saving a simulation as a scenario requires you to choose the type of the scenario as either Required, Optional and Forbidden.
 Please read more about scenarios on this page.

 You can simulate with yourself or with other users that are online in the portal, or can access the SimIT web page from their browser (no login required).